-The actual cost of pipelines under construction and related compression facilities may be significantly higher than CERC's current estimates.
+The actual construction costs of proposed pipelines and related compression facilities may be significantly higher than CERC's current estimates

-Subsidiaries of CERC Corp. are involved in significant pipeline construction projects.
+Subsidiaries of CERC are involved in significant pipeline construction projects.
 The construction of new pipelines and related compression facilities requires the expenditure of significant amounts of capital, which may exceed CERC's estimates.
-These projects may not be completed at the budgeted cost, on schedule or at all.
-The construction of new pipeline or compression facilities is subject to construction cost overruns due to labor costs, costs of equipment and materials such as steel and nickel, labor shortages or delays, weather delays, inflation or other factors, which could be material.
+If CERC undertakes these projects, they may not be completed at the budgeted cost, on schedule or at all.
+The construction of new pipeline or compression facilities is subject to construction cost overruns due to labor costs, costs of equipment and materials such as steel and nickel, labor shortages or delays, inflation or other factors, which could be material.
 In addition, the construction of these facilities is typically subject to the receipt of approvals and permits from various regulatory agencies.
-Those agencies may not approve the projects in a timely manner or may impose restrictions or conditions on the projects that could potentially prevent a project from proceeding, lengthen its expected completion schedule and/or increase its anticipated cost.
+Those agencies may not approve the projects in a timely manner or may impose restrictions or conditions on the projects that could potentially prevent a project from proceeding, lengthen its expected completion schedule and/or increase the anticipated cost of the project.
 As a result, there is the risk that the new facilities may not be able to achieve CERC's expected investment return, which could adversely affect CERC's financial condition, results of operations or cash flows.